-When I was tutoring Maths I tried to make things as practical as possible - multi-sensory teaching is the key to helping children remember concepts and learn new things.
+When I was tutoring Maths face to face I tried to make things as practical as possible - multi-sensory teaching is the key to helping children remember concepts and learn new things.

-If you would like online maths help, I highly recommend Komodo Maths.
+If you would like online maths help, I teach via zoom.
+I also highly recommend Komodo Maths.
 They are a British company made up of maths teachers who offer an excellent maths programme online.
 Click here to read my Komodo page or click here to go directly to Komodo.

 Fractions: several of my students had problems grasping fractions.
 I bought some apples from nearby Sainsbury's, remembered the knife and chopping board, and we started investigating fractions!
 That evening I made an apple crumble :-)